-- The Adult, Dislocated Worker, and Youth programs - The Wagner-Peyser Employment Service (ES) program, including the Agricultural Outreach Plan - The Adult Education and Family Literacy Act program - The Vocational Rehabilitation programs - The Senior Community Service Employment Program
+- The Adult, Dislocated Worker, and Youth programs - The Wagner-Peyser Employment Service (ES) program, including the Agricultural Outreach Plan - The Adult Education and Family Literacy Act program - The Vocational Rehabilitation programs - The Senior Community Service Employment program

-The Texas Workforce system is composed of workforce programs, services, and initiatives that are administered by 28 Local Workforce Development Boards (Boards), independent school districts, community and technical colleges, and local adult education providers.
-System partners are responsible for the delivery of 23 programs and services that focus on workforce education and training for adults, adults with barriers, and youth.
+The Texas workforce system is composed of a number of programs, services, and initiatives administered by eight state agencies, the Texas Association of Workforce Boards, local workforce development boards, community and technical colleges, local adult education providers, and independent school districts.
+System partners are responsible for the delivery of 23 programs and services that focus on workforce education and training for adults, adults with barriers to employment, and youth.